Maltese cross: Symbolism

 such as representing the eight Langues of the Knights Hospitaller (Auvergne, Provence, France, Aragon, Castille and Portugal, Italy, Germany, and the British Isles).

 or alternatively the "eight obligations or aspirations" of the knights.

 Websites operated by both the German Order of Saint John (Johanniterorden) and the British Venerable Order of St John associate the eight points with the Eight Beatitudes.

 An undated leaflet published by The Venerable Order's main service organisation, St John Ambulance, has also applied secular meanings to the points as representing the traits of a good first aider.

 Modern use

 Republic of Malta

 The Maltese cross is displayed as part of the Maltese civil ensign, the Maltese naval jack and presidential standard has a Maltese cross in each corner.
 The Maltese euro coins of 1- and 2-euro denomination carry the Maltese cross.
-It is also the trademark of Air Malta, Malta's national airline.
+It is also the trademark of KM Malta Airlines, Malta's national airline.

 The Maltese cross was depicted on the two-mils coin in of the Maltese lira in 1972, and on the reverse of one- and two-Euro coins introduced in January 2008.